 Western Australia | TBA | 12 books |

 Healthy Lunch Box Week is a great opportunity to promote healthy eating habits among your students.
-To celebrate this week in the library, consider hosting a display of books and other materials on healthy eating.
+To start planning for this week in the library, you can download these five free classroom resources here.

 Safer Internet Day is a global campaign to promote online safety and responsible internet use.
 You may consider organising a library session that focuses on online safety and responsible internet use.